sous-chefs/apache2/README.md

 ### Backers

-Thank you to all our backers! 🙏 [Become a backer](https://opencollective.com/sous-chefs#backer)
+Thank you to all our backers!

 ![https://opencollective.com/sous-chefs#backers](https://opencollective.com/sous-chefs/backers.svg?width=890)

 ### Sponsors